It sickens me that liberal institutions are jumping on the war bandwagon in the mistaken belief that one side is more virtuous than the other.

 The hypocrisy is astounding.
 Canada’s Deputy Prime Minister warned Russia, “If you make war on the rules-based international order, we’re going to cut you out of the global economy.”
 She made no such threat against Saudi Arabia for using Canadian-made weapons against Yemeni schools, hospitals, mosques, and markets.
 And the United States was never sanctioned for bombing, invading, and occupying Iraq and Afghanistan.

 Some say we should not take sides but simply march for peace.

 What does it mean to march for peace?
-Supporters of NATO imperialism insist that peace must be based on a defeat for Russia.
+Supporters of US/NATO imperialism insist that peace must be based on a defeat for Russia.
 Supporters of Russian imperialism insist that peace must be based on a victory for Russia.

 Rich people rarely die in wars.
 Working people in all nations pay the price.
 They suffer and die as combatants, as bystanders, as refugees, and as victims of the economic disruption and environmental destruction caused by war.
 They suffer and die as wealth that could be used to end poverty, prevent disease, restore the environment, and address climate change is lavished on the military instead.

 Whoever wins this particular battle, the war for domination will continue, increasing the risk of nuclear war and human annihilation.